Leo Rolly Carnando: Career

-Carnando began the 2022 season as quarter-finalists in the All England and Swiss Opens.
-In May, he took part at the Southeast Asian Games, and won a gold medal in the men's doubles with Marthin and a bronze medal in the men's team event.
+In February 2022, Carnando participated in 2022 Badminton Asia Team Championships with Indonesia and lost the title to Malaysia.
+In March, Marthin and Carnando lost in the quarter-finals in the All England and Swiss Opens.
+In May, he took part at the SEA Games, and won a gold medal in the men's doubles with Marthin and a bronze medal in the men's team event.
 In July, Carnando and Marthin clinched their first World Tour title at the Singapore Open by beating Fajar Alfian and Muhammad Rian Ardianto in the final.